heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 Of course, this isn't a permanent solution.
 At the very least we should run the `lint` command that's included with Gatsby.
 But that can wait (we'll [enable linting](../enable-linting/) next).
 Right now we need to get Travis to deploy our blog.
 We've set our tests to emit a warning about "no tests" and exit with a success code so that Travis will continue.

 **NOTE:** I broke my build while working on this post because the YAML frontmatter had a syntax error -- frontmatter errors make Gatsby unhappy.
 For me the problem was that I wasn't wrapping a string in quotes.
+In travis this showed up as a "failed" build.
 This kept the project from deploying because the build step was failing.
 In that way, building the project is a good minimal test.

 ### Add a prod build script
-Gatsby comes with a build script and a deploy script.
-We're going to be manually deploying with a firebase deploy command in our `.travis.yml`.
+Gatsby comes with a [build script](https://github.com/gatsbyjs/gatsby-starter-blog/blob/ea66dae113dfef5c5ee85c0adecd72d70cc385c8/package.json#L40) and a [deploy script](https://github.com/gatsbyjs/gatsby-starter-blog/blob/ea66dae113dfef5c5ee85c0adecd72d70cc385c8/package.json#L41).
+We're going to be manually deploying with a `firebase deploy` command in our `.travis.yml`.
 But before we can deploy, we need to build.
 So we'll copy the build step from the existing deploy script and call it `deploy:prod`.

+Add these relevant build and deploy scripts to your `package.json`:
 ```json
 {
   "scripts": {